ayumi-cloud/oc-security-module/docs/api/firewall_responses.md

-portScan | Scanning for open ports and vulnerable services. probing | Site scanning/probing is the main technique attackers use to gather as much information as possible about a Web application and the supporting infrastructure. refererTool | Referer tools, see referer module. spoofing | Email sender spoofing. sqlInjection | Attempts at SQL injection. ssh | Secure Shell (SSH) abuse. toolAllow | Allow tool to bypass firewall. toolBlock | Block tool in firewall. webSpam | Comment/forum spam, HTTP referer spam, or other CMS spam.
+portScan | Scanning for open ports and vulnerable services. probing | Site scanning/probing is the main technique attackers use to gather as much information as possible about a Web application and the supporting infrastructure. refererTool | Referer tools, see referer module. scanningTool | Known pen testing, seo tool, you can limit the access to these tools when you are not using them in the settings. spoofing | Email sender spoofing. sqlInjection | Attempts at SQL injection. ssh | Secure Shell (SSH) abuse. webSpam | Comment/forum spam, HTTP referer spam, or other CMS spam.

 (*) Subject to adding more values, with more firewall modules being created.